Poached pears and pear autumn drink

 So what nationality is Plum gnocchi?
 Today, people in any of those above mentioned countries would argue that it is theirs but please read on … If you know European history and how countries have changed, this recipe might reflect the ever changing times.
 Also, remember potatoes came from the new World …

 It doesn’t matter who invented it, indeed it is a fabulous dish.
 The main ingredient is the plum.
 Plums are slightly cooling with a sweet and sour flavor, so it will need the pungent cinnamon!
 Try to get the Italian or the Hungarian purple plums but other sweet, great tasting plums will work too.
-In addition to its vitamin and mineral content, plums are also a great source of fiber.
 So take a bite of this intriguing history …

 RECIPE